opencv/opencv/doc/py_tutorials/py_imgproc/py_histograms/py_histogram_begins/py_histogram_begins.markdown

 minlength = 256 in np.bincount.
 For example, hist = np.bincount(img.ravel(),minlength=256)

 @note OpenCV function is more faster than (around 40X) than np.histogram().
 So stick with OpenCV function.

-Now we should plot histograms, but how ?
+Now we should plot histograms, but how?

 Plotting Histograms
 -------------------

 There are two ways for this,
-   -#  Short Way : use Matplotlib plotting functions
-    -#  Long Way : use OpenCV drawing functions
+    -#  Short Way : use Matplotlib plotting functions -#  Long Way : use OpenCV drawing functions

 ### 1. Using Matplotlib